 Contact Martin Lawler at 415-391-2010 or by email at firstname.lastname@example.org

 You must prepare complete biographical information and must prove the source of the investment funds.
-To prove the source of investment funds, USCIS requires five years of personal and business, if any, tax returns; proof of ownership in any businesses; and business licenses.
-You must present a track record of an honest course of dealing.
-If your capital came from a specific transaction, such as sale of a house, inheritance or gift, you must prove the transaction occurred by providing an official document, such as a closing statement or contract or other official documents.
+To prove the source of investment funds, USCIS usually requires five years of personal and business, if any, tax returns; proof of ownership in any businesses; and business licenses.
+If your capital came from a specific transaction, such as sale of a house, inheritance or gift, you must prove the transaction occurred by providing documents, such as a real estate closing statement or contract or other official documents.
 This is not an exhaustive list.
 Other documents may be required and vary on a case-by-case basis.
+Martin can advise you on the needed documents.

 The most common problem area has been insufficient documentation of the source of funds.
-Many people try to disclose the least possible information only to have the file returned with a request for further information.
+Many people try to disclose the least possible information only to have the USCIS request for further information.
 It is better to provide too much information rather than too little information.
-In this era of terror alerts, and suspicions about money laundering, CIS case examiners require a well-documented source of funds.
+In this era of suspicion about money laundering, USCIS case examiners require a well-documented source of funds.

 Legally yes.
-Note, people from countries that do not have reliable tax and other financial documentation will find it much more difficult to prove an EB-5 visa application; however, it still can usually be done.
+Note, people from countries that do not have reliable tax and other financial documentation may find it much more difficult to prove an EB-5 visa application; however, lawful source of funds can usually be proven.

 Who is one of the top EB-5 lawyers I can reach out to?

-Lawler & Lawler is a leading EB-5 law firm for setting up and assisting with compliance issues relating to EB-5 regional centers and representing individual investors.
+Lawler & Lawler is a leading EB-5 law firm for assisting investors with the immigration process.
+He has filed more than 500 EB-5 applications.
 Martin Lawler has been practicing law for more than 30 years.
 He is a leading EB-5 lawyer.
 He is listed in Best Lawyers of America and has an “AV” rating from Martindale-Hubbell.
 He has also received a number of American Immigration Lawyers Association (AILA) presidential awards.